Kemi Badenoch: Economics and class

+In December 2025, Badenoch proposed a plan to reallocate £17 billion from green energy and research budgets to bolster the UK's military and "accelerate war readiness".

 Personal life

 Badenoch is married to banker Hamish Badenoch; they have two daughters and a son.

-Badenoch’s husband works for Deutsche Bank and was a Conservative councillor from 2014 to 2018 on Merton Borough Council.
+Badenoch's husband works for Deutsche Bank and was a Conservative councillor from 2014 to 2018 on Merton Borough Council.
 He also contested Foyle for the Northern Ireland Conservatives at the 2015 general election.

-Badenoch credits the NHS with preventing her miscarrying her first daughter, having had emergency surgery when she went into labour at twenty weeks.
+Badenoch credits the NHS with preventing her miscarrying her first daughter, having had emergency surgery when she went into labour at 20 weeks.

 She was a board member of the Charlton Triangle Homes housing association until 2016, and was also a school governor at St Thomas the Apostle College in Southwark, and the Jubilee Primary School.

 Badenoch describes herself as an agnostic, who lost her faith in God, but considers herself a cultural Christian, and said that her maternal grandfather was a Methodist minister in Nigeria.

 Badenoch identifies as Yoruba, not Nigerian, stating: "I have nothing in common with the people from the north of the country, the Boko Haram where the Islamism is, those were our ethnic enemies".
 In August 2025, she said that she had not renewed her Nigerian passport since the early 2000s, and no longer identified as Nigerian.